R3DRUN3/nostro/README.md

 NostrO facilitates operations such as keyword search on filtered user notes, and more.

 > **Note**
-> The tool is currently in the experimental phase, and we welcome pull requests and contributions!
+> The tool is currently in a very early and experimental phase, and I welcome pull requests and contributions!

 ## Examples